 Request for Domestic Violence, Harassment, Sexual Assault, Bias, or Stalking Leave

+When the need for leave may be anticipated, a written request for leave under Oregon Revised Statute (ORS) 659A.270 - 659A.285 shall be made at least 30 days prior to the date the requested leave is to begin unless giving advance notice is not feasible.
+When it is not feasible, oral or written notice as soon as practical is allowed.

 PLEASE PRINT

-WhereWhen the need for the leave may be anticipated, a written request for leave under Oregon Revised Statute (ORS) 659A.270 - 659A.285 shall be made at least 30 days prior to the date the requested leave is to begin unless giving advance notice is not feasible.
-When it is not feasible.
-In emergency situations, oral or written notice as soon as practical is allowed.

-PLEASE PRINT

-Name of Eligible Eemployee
+Name of employee

-Effective Date of the Leave

 Department Title